BlueBaseJS/docs/cli/expo.md

 ---
 description: >-
   Expo is a development tool for Mobile specific Apps using React and React Native.
-BlueRain Cli v4 has it's own builtin commands that integrate Expo within itself.
+BlueBase Cli v4 has it's own builtin commands that integrate Expo within itself.
 ---